-In 1803 the monastery was dissolved and today houses a juvenile detention centre.The core property of the monastery Of Ebrach extended in the northern Steigerwald in the Mönchgau, which roughly corresponds to the area of today’s administrative community of Ebrach.
-The so-called Möncheigen with the official town of Sulzheim and surrounding villages was located in the old-populated Steigerwald foreland, to the east adjoining the official town of Oberschwappach.
-Other important headquarters and wine-growing sites were Mainstockheim (since 1136) and Elgersheim (since 1178).
+The core property of the Ebrach monastery was in the northern Steigerwald in Mönchgau, which roughly corresponds to the area of today’s administrative community of Ebrach.
+The so-called Möncheigen with the official place of Sulzheim and surrounding villages was in the old settled Steigerwaldvorland, to the east bordering the official place Oberschwappach.
+Other important offices and winegrowing locations were Mainstockheim (since 1136) and Elgersheim (since 1178).
 Ebrach’s possessions also existed between Nuremberg and Schwabach on both sides of the Rednitz.
 Some of the farms lay like a ring around the abbey, including the Waldschwinder Hof (since 1154).

 Abbot Alberich Degen (1658-1686) and his successors, particularly Wilhelm Sölner (1714 to 1741), saw a new heyday of Ebrach.
 Official and town courts, not least many village churches, were newly built.